 Cases of discrimination are captured by the systems for the bank's ethical guidelines described in the next chapter.
-The bank has not recorded cases of discrimination in 2017.
+The bank recorded no cases of discrimination in 2018.
 (GRI 406-1).
-84 per cent of the staff are on wage agreements negotiated under collective bargaining etc. (GRI 102-41)
+85 per cent of the staff are on wage agreements negotiated under collective bargaining etc. (GRI 102-41)